 In his address to the faithful, the Pope will make a reading from the Gospels and disseminate small teachings in the form of a sermon based on the readings.
 The readings and the sermon will be summarized in various languages depending on the gathering.
 He will also say the Our Father in Latin.
 This is followed by the apostolic blessing which is given to the congregation, the sick, and loved ones.

-A. Tickets for the Papal audience can be bought online (link to MB page).
+Tickets for the Papal audience can be bought online or from third party vendors.
 Alternatively, you can secure the tickets by faxing the Vatican or by emailing the Pontifical North American College.
 You may also purchase them directly from the Swiss guards by the Bronze door three days prior to the event.